acharyapravya/Sample_React_Typescript/README.md

 ### start project
 Execute command `yarn watch` in root of the project to start project.
-Apllication can be accesed in url http://localhost:8080/
+Application can be accesed in url http://localhost:8080/

 ### Library used